This page uses javascript to help render elements, if you have problems please enable javascript.

 Mandatory Training for Specific Groups

-The Office for Civil Rights and Equity provides mandatory Title IX training for new and returning members of Sports Clubs, recognized fraternities and sororities, identified student organizations, Division I student-athletes, and specified groups of employees, including those working in Athletics and Housing and Residential Engagement.
-To learn more about mandatory Title IX training for specific populations, review the Training page or email civilrightstraining@fullerton.edu.
+The Office for Civil Rights and Equity provides mandatory Civil Rights and Title IX training for new and returning members of Sports Clubs, recognized fraternities and sororities, registered student organizations, Division I student-athletes, and specified groups of employees, including those working in Athletics and Housing and Residential Engagement.
+To learn more about mandatory Civil Rights and Title IX training for specific populations, review the Training page or email civilrightstraining@fullerton.edu.

 Civil Rights and Equity Ambassador Programs

 The Office for Civil Rights and Equity regularly hosts Ambassador programs for students and employees interested in learning how to create more inclusive and equitable spaces for community members of all identities and lived experiences.
+Our next cohorts will start during the 2026-2027 academic year for both students and employees.
 To request to be put on an interest list for either the Civil Rights and Equity Employee Ambassador Program or the Civil Rights and Equity Student Ambassador Program, please email civilrightstraining@fullerton.edu

 right col